 - 4 flour tortilla shells

 - 1 tsp lime juice

-Preheat a medium-sized skillet over medium-high heat and add enough oil so it's about 1/2 inch deep
+- Preheat a medium-sized frying pan over medium-high heat and add enough oil so it's about 1/2 inch deep

-Remove the fish from the oil and place on a plate lined with a paper towel or cloth to absorb extra oil
+- Remove the fish from the oil and place on a wire rack with a paper towel or cloth underneath to catch the extra oil